david-millett/boku-no-style/README.md

 *Boku no Style* is an app designed for enthusiasts of Japanese streetwear fashion - or people who are interested in finding out more about it!

-I was inspired to create this app after living in Japan for two years, which was when I became particularly interested in and passionate about its unique and storied fashion scene.
-Although there are some resources out there for Western and other non-Japanese fans of Japanese fashion, it is mainly led by passionate members of the community and there can be a high barrier to entry - a combination of language, different countries, difficulty shipping, and more makes it difficult to research and obtain pieces.
+I was inspired to create this app after living in Japan for two years.
+Although there are some resources out there for Western and other non-Japanese fans of Japanese fashion, it is mainly led by passionate members of the community and there can be a high barrier to entry - a combination of language, overseas shipping, and more makes it difficult to research and obtain pieces.
 So it seemed like a gap in the market for this kind of resource!

 The app allows users to view different brands and find out more information about them.
 If they are logged in, they can add brands to their favourite list and add any new brands they discover.
 A key aspect is the social 'community' nature of the app.
 Users can upload pictures to each brand's 'gallery' section, such as selfies, clothing hauls, etc.